A-aron509/LAMP-project-Group-6/README.md

 User Sign up \
 User Search\
 Password hashing (I think we already have) \
 One Unified website URL.
-(Might need to add each other on DigitalOcean team) \
+(Might need to add each other on DigitalOcean team)

-\
+AFTER all code is done: \
+SHARE and collab on Slides

 Guidelines: \
 Pass Lighthouse tests \
+ERD diagram \
+Gantt chart \
-\
+Use Case Diagram \
-AFTER all code is done:\
-SHARE and collab on Slides
+Activity or Sequence Diagram